Trean Insurance Group Begins U.S. IPO Effort (Pending:TIG)

 Trean Insurance Group has filed to raise $100 million in a U.S. IPO, although the final figure may differ.

-The provides primarily workers' compensation insurance in the U.S.
+The firm provides primarily workers' compensation insurance in the U.S.

-TIG is growing topline revenue and operating profit but other ratios complicate the picture.
+TIG is growing topline revenue and operating profit, but other ratios complicate the picture.

 Quick Take